6Clement/6Clement/README.md

 - 👋 Hi, I’m @6Clement
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in learning software engineering
 - 🌱 I’m currently learning just.
 Just starting on the introductory aspect of software engineering
 - 💞️ I’m looking to collaborate on the introductory aspect of software engineering
-- 📫 How to reach me ...
+- 📫 How to reach me on clementtyokever@gmail.com

 <!---
 6Clement/6Clement is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.